 2. Handwriting Memo “A Paper”

-The first app in the list, Handwriting Memo is a simple note-taking app which lets you input using your fingers or a stylus.
+t, Handwriting Memo is a simple note-taking app that lets you input using your fingers or a stylus.
 The interesting feature of this app is the boundless drawing area, you can simply scroll through the app whenever you run out of writing space and the app creates more space right away.

 The app is easy to use and offers a natural writing experience with three different pen types.
 You can also draw shapes like lines, rectangles, and circles to highlight during note-taking.
 The size of the tip can be adjusted by tapping the pen and adjusting the slider.
 You can save the notes in the app or share it with other social media as an image.

 Pros: The app is fluid and offers an endless canvas which makes it easier to take notes.
 You can easily share the notes as an image.

 Cons: The app only has a limited number of tools which limits the potential of the app.
 Also, the gestures to move around the page take a while to get used to.

 It is free on the Play Store and only has a few ads.

 Squid is an attractive program formerly known as Papyrus that lets you create handwritten notes on many paper templates, but what makes it popular is that you can use Papyrus to fill out forms of all kinds.
 You can create markups on PDFs on your device as you fill in the blanks on any PDF form you have.

 This also uses a press-sensitive setup for handling your handwriting.
 You can write with your stylus pen and then erase with your finger.
 The program identifies the pressure from either item and uses it to determine what will happen when you are trying to clear something off of your app.
 You can also adjust the colors of all the things you use, thus allowing you to distinguish between different items that you are posted on Squid.